dnanexus/dx-toolkit/Readme.md

 Installing the toolkit from source
 ----------------------------------

-The recommended way to install the python SDK and `dx` CLI of dx-toolkit locally is with `python3 -m pip install -e dx-tookit/src/python`.
+The recommended way to install the Python SDK and `dx` CLI of `dx-toolkit` locally is with `python3 -m pip install -e dx-tookit/src/python`.
 Any changes made within this checkout will be reflected in the pip installed version.

 ### Building inside docker